roop/roop.github.io/_posts/2016-05-25-a-dynamic-foundation.md

-Though we app developers rarely have to deal directly with the Objective-C runtime, many frameworks we use do that in order to give us powerful features in a deceptively simple interface (like KVO and Core Data).
+Though we app developers rarely have to deal directly with the Objective-C runtime, many frameworks we use do that in order to give us powerful features in deceptively simple interfaces (like KVO and Core Data).
 That, in turn, makes it easier for us to develop apps.

 So the reduced dynamism in Swift doesn't affect us now, but it might hit